 If you are lucky, you will witness the Guard Changing ceremony.
 Or just meet the beautiful, well-groomed horses, resting at the stables.

 At the end of the day we were walking through little pieces of our past in the Hall of the National Union Museum, putting it all together like a puzzle.
 I will not forget the original papers, bound in 6 volumes, in which Transylvania provinces were calling out the Union with the Old Kingdom.
 It happened right there, almost 100 years ago!

-We’re heading home now, grateful for the unexpected places that pop out in your way and eventually make the best moments of your journey.
+We’re heading home now, grateful for the unexpected places that pop out in the way and eventually make the best moments of our journey.

-We found a beautiful place to stay and eat in Sebes: Karlhof, a 120 year-old guest house, impecably restored and elegantly decorated.
+- We found a beautiful place to stay and eat in Sebes: Karlhof, a 120 year-old guest house, impeccably restored and elegantly decorated.

 December 2015, Alba Iulia – Romania